Generating functions for weighted Hurwitz numbers: Introduction: weighted branched coverings, paths and -functions

 \subsection{Toda \texorpdfstring{$\tau$}{tau}-functions as generating functions for Hurwitz numbers}

 In \cite{GH, HO2} a method was developed for constructing parametric families of 2D Toda $\tau$-functions \cite{Ta, UTa, Takeb} of hypergeometric type \cite{KMMM, OrS} that serve as generating functions for Hurwitz numbers, which count various configurations of branched coverings of the Riemann sphere.
 A natural combinatorial construction was shown to yield an equivalent interpretation in terms of path-counting in the Cayley graph of the symmetric group $S_n$ generated by transpositions.
 All previously known cases \cite{P, Ok, GGN1, GGN2, Z, BEMS, AC1, AMMN, KZ} were placed within this framework and several new examples were deduced and explained, both from the enumerative geometric and the combinatorial viewpoint.
+(For an overview of currently known cases, including the classes of examples introduced in this work, see ref. \cite{H2}.)

 In the present work, this approach is extended to general one-parameter families of 2D Toda $\tau$-functions of hypergeometric type, determined by an associated weight generating function $G(z)$, together with its dual $\tilde{G}(z)={1/G(-z)}$.
 The resulting $\tau$-functions may be interpreted as generating functions for various types of weighted enumerations of branched covers of the Riemann sphere or, equivalently, weighted paths in the Cayley graph.
 By suitably choosing $G(z)$, it is straightforward to recover all previously studied cases \cite{P, Ok, GGN1, GGN2, GH, HO2, Z, BEMS, AC1, AC2, AMMN, KZ} and add an infinite variety of new ones.